 42. T-Mobile, for instance, learned how gamification can increase employee engagement.
 Just six weeks after introducing gamification elements, T-Mobile awarded 187,000 achievement badges to their learners!
 Badges, amongst other features, help you to make an awesome learning game.

 43. Over 30% of L&D leaders wanted to incorporate games as well as simulations into their online learning programmes by 2021.
-With our Genie authoring tool, you can effortlessly transform your microunits into a gamified learning adventure.
+With our Growth Engineering Authoring Tool, you can effortlessly transform your microunits into a gamified learning adventure.

 44. 26% of learners wish their LMS had gamified elements.
 That’s more than one in four users!